 About the Program

 The Master of Agricultural and Life Sciences is offered by the College of Agriculture and Life Sciences as a completely online degree program for working professionals.
+Students can tailor their degree by choosing from eight specialized concentrations designed to meet diverse career goals across agriculture, environmental, and human sciences.

 Within the food, agricultural, environmental, and human sciences, the OMALS program will: